fatinirq/ReCoded_BlockChain/README.md

 $ npm install
 ```
 ## Step 4.
 Start Ganache
-Open the Ganache GUI client that you downloaded and installed.
+Open the Ganache GUI (or CLI) client that you downloaded and installed.
 This will start your local blockchain instance.
 See free video tutorial for full explanation.

 ## Step 5.
+Change the configuration
+According to your test net update the configuration of the net connection in both truffle-config.js and app.js files.

+## Step 6.
 Compile & Deploy Crowd Sourcing and Funding Smart Contracts
 `$ truffle migrate --reset`
 You must migrate the election smart contract each time your restart ganache.

-## Step 5.
+## Step 7.
 Configure Metamask

 - Unlock Metamask
 - Connect metamask to your local Etherum blockchain provided by Ganache.